nhatcher/nhatcher.github.io/content/post/a-cto-on-a-shoestring.md

     server = smtplib.SMTP_SSL("smtp.zoho.com", 465)

     # Perform operations via server
-    server.login(user, password)
+    server.login(sender_user, password)
-    server.sendmail(user, [email], msg.as_string())
+    server.sendmail(sender_user, [email], msg.as_string())
     server.quit()

 if __name__ == "__main__":
     # who do you want to send the email to:
-    to_address = "jsmith@example.com"
+    to_address = "jsmith@test.com"
     send_email(to_address)

 ```

 ## Server provision and setup (~5€ a month)

 This is by far the most complicated bit.
 But you only have to do it once.

 Before even getting a VPS you need a pair of ssh keys.
-You probably have already done it for GitHub.
+You probably have already done it for [GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 Your cloud provider will probably let you [upload your public key](https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/to-team/) so that every new VPS will have the ssh key installed.

 I am using an instance in [DigitalOcean](https://www.digitalocean.com/) basic droplets that at the time of writing are advertised as 4$/month but because of billing issues turns out to be around 4.5€ a month.
 This is enough for our purposes.
 Other options are [Scaleway](https://www.scaleway.com/en/), [Linode](https://www.linode.com/), [Hetzner](https://www.hetzner.com/), and many others.
 Most notably [Oracle Cloud](https://www.oracle.com/cloud/free/) offers a forever free tier!

+Once you have your own VPS the only important thing is that you have a set of two scripts:

+* `install.sh` that you need to run once when you provision the VPS.
+* `deploy.sh` that you need to run every time you want to update your code.

+This section is just an explanation of what [`install.sh`](https://github.com/nhatcher/users-template/blob/main/deployment_scripts/install.sh) does.

 1. Secure the server